Keizersgracht 143: Interior

-The entire interior of a main room dating back to 1710 including tapestries was removed in 1931 and is now on display in The Hague at the Gemeentemuseum Den Haag.
+The entire interior of a main room dating back to 1710 including tapestries was removed in 1931 and is now on display in The Hague at the Kunstmuseum Den Haag (with the name of the Gobelin Room).
 The ceiling paintings look up into heaven where the Roman goddesses of wisdom (Minerva) and Justice (Justitia), are floating.
 The tapestries by Alexander Baert of Oudenaarde show an imaginary nature scene.

 18th century ceiling paintings remain in the front room on the ground floor.

 Former house number

 In the house numbering system prior to 1875, the house had the number 199 in district RR ("RR 199").

 In the house numbering system previous to that (before 1853) the house had number (kleine nummer) 324 in district 45.